What is a Counter Offer?

 However, be careful what you sign up for.

-- Is the counter offer genuine interest in specifically keeping you or are they selfishly concerned with their own situation?
+- Is the counter offer genuine interest in keeping you or are they selfishly concerned with their own situation?
 Their team is now short-staffed, it can take a while to find a replacement, who is going to do this work.
 Some companies go as far as making employees feel guilty for resigning.
-How could you do this to them, especially right now when it is soooo busy?
-Guess what, they will be fine.
+Given all the lay offs we are seeing in 2023, companies are doing what they feel like they need to do.
+Employees should do the same.

 - Where is the increased money coming from?
 Your next raise?
 Or, will it even be paid…

-- If they are promising more money and maybe even a promotion, is this coming in writing?
-Most counters are conversations full of promises with no formal obligation to see them through.
+- Is the raise coming in writing?
 I can’t tell you how many calls I’ve gotten a month after someone accepted a counter offer and nothing has changed.

 - Counter Offers are short-term fixes for both sides.
 It won’t fix why you were looking to leave in the first place.
 It gives an employer time to consider replacements.
 It keeps a boss from being temporarily short-staffed.
 It’s a band-aid.
 Statistics show you will likely be resigning again within the year if you aren’t replaced sooner.